nstratos/mdt/README.md

 **Note**: This is a small program I wrote for a friend of mine.
 It's quite unlikely that you will be able to use the program itself for any real purpose.
-Nevertheless, after taking permission, I decided to open source it in case someone finds the code useful, maybe to write something with similar functionality.
+Nevertheless, after taking permission, I decided to open source it, in case someone finds the code useful, maybe to write something with similar functionality.
 The code is a little messy so be careful.